ErpNetDocs/tech/advanced/calculated-attributes/examples/get-custom-property-from-parent-offer-line.md

 # Get a value of a custom property in sales order lines from the parent offer line

 With this attribute, we can, for example, determine what is the value of a particular customer property which is set for the parent offer line of the current sales order line.
 Currently, offer lines customer properties are not automatically transferred to the sales order.
-Thus, we can use this attribute in a **[user business rule](https://docs.erp.net/tech/user-business-rules-35586099.html)** to automate the process.
+Thus, we can use this attribute in a **[user business rule]** to automate the process.

-For more information on how to create such a rule, see **[How to use business rules to set a value into a custom property?](https://docs.erp.net/tech/how-to-use-business-rules-to-set-a-value-into-a-custom-property-57344004.html)**.
+For more information on how to create such a rule, see **[How to use business rules to set a value into a custom property?]**

 ```
 Repository: Crm.Sales.SalesOrderLines